See latest updates on Pitt's response to the COVID-19 outbreak.

 The Self-Defense Awareness and Familiarization Exchange (SAFE) is a two-hour educational crime awareness, crime victim prevention program that encompasses strategies, techniques, options, and prevention information for students, staff, and faculty.
 SAFE instructors also address bystander intervention and personal safety involving the use of alcoholic beverages.
 Police officers who are trained as instructors offer this program a minimum of 10 times per year.

-Police officers present Active Threat Response Training upon request to staff and faculty.
+Pitt Police officers present Active Threat Response Training upon request to staff and faculty.
 This training is modeled after the U.S. Department of Homeland Security video Run, Hide, Fight, which offers tips to the campus community on how to survive an active shooter or workplace violence incident.
-The program is offered upon request; officers have conducted this program multiple times per term.
+The program is offered upon request; officers conduct this program multiple times per term.

 The University of Pittsburgh has partnered with Bike Index, the nation’s largest and most effective bike registration service, to provide a simple and secure way to maintain your bike details and help authorities locate stolen bikes.
 Register your bike »